seancorfield/next-jdbc/doc/all-the-options.md

 If you need additional options set on a connection, you can either use Java interop to set them directly, or provide them as part of the "db spec" hash map passed to `get-datasource` (although then they will apply to _all_ connections obtained from that datasource).

+> Note: If `plan`, `execute!`, or `execute-one!` are passed a `DataSource`, a "db spec" hash map, or a JDBC URI string, they will call `get-connection`, so they will accept the above options in those cases.

 ## Generating SQL

-The "friendly" SQL functions all accept the following options:
+The "friendly" SQL functions all accept the following options (in addition to all the options that `plan`, `execute!`, and `execute-one!` can accept):

 * `:table-fn` -- the quoting function to be used on the string that identifies the table name, if provided,
 * `:column-fn` -- the quoting function to be used on any string that identifies a column name, if provided.